Safe-DS/DSL/docs/DSL/tutorial/workflow-language/expressions.md

 # Expressions

 Expressions are the parts of the [workflow language][workflow-language] that evaluate to some value.
-A multitude of different expression types known from other programming languages are supported by Simple-ML, from basic [literals](#literals) to [lambdas](#lambdas).
+A multitude of different expression types known from other programming languages are supported by Safe-DS, from basic [literals](#literals) to [lambdas](#lambdas).

 ## Literals